metarank/metarank/doc/quickstart/quickstart.md

 ```
 ## Getting personalized ranking

-Let's send the first ranking request with top-100 sci-fi movies and see how it will change after providing a bit
+Let's send the same first ranking request with top-100 sci-fi movies we did before, and see how response will change
-of visitor feedback:
+after providing some visitor feedback:
 ```bash
 curl -X POST http://localhost:8080/rank/xgboost -d '{
     "event": "ranking",